 What is the current rate of imbursement to funeral homes?

 Currently we are paying $750 to funeral homes for initial embalming and transportation of the deceased to the funeral home.

 When should a Next of Kin form be used?

 The Next of Kin form should be used if the family wishes to donate the remains of the deceased or if the deceased had expressed a clear desire to donate his or her body to science but never actually filled out the paperwork.
 In addition the NOK form can be used if the donor is no longer able to sign the forms.

-What choices do the family have in regard to final disposition of the donor after the anatomical study is complete:
+What choices do the family have in regard to final disposition of the donor after the anatomical study is complete?

 Donors and families have 3 choices for final disposition of the donor after the anatomical studies are complete:

 The original consent forms on file with the MBDP state the wishes of the donor or next of kin for final disposition of the remains.
-The MBDP will, in every case, confirm the final disposition wishes with the next of kin when the anatomical study is complete.
+The MBDP will, in every case, confirm the final disposition wishes with the next of kin before the anatomical study is complete.